justincbagley/blog/content/post/2018-03-26-installing-r-for-user-on-a-centos-linux-supercomputer-account.md

 The above listed the corresponding/correct lib files, so...
 I decided that the best solution at this point would be to add the Miniconda lib directory (folder) to my "$LD_LIBRARY_PATH" environmental variable.
 I did this using standard practices, as follows:

 ```
-$ export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/gpfs_fs/home/jcbagley/miniconda2/lib
+$ export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/miniconda2/lib
 ```

-**I then went back and started a fresh R install, and configure as well as make and install worked!!**
+**I then went back and started a fresh `R` install, and configure as well as make and install worked!!**

 **Still, a successful install is not a suitable stopping point in bioinformatics.
-The same applies to every R install.**
+The same applies to every `R` install.**

-You must always make sure that the version of the software that you have installed is actually available from the command line, and not superseded by a previous install; and we want the appropriate R version to have priority.
-In my case, even after installing R v3.4.4 locally, I found that a call to R would open the system version, v3.3.2, which of course was suboptimal.
+You must always make sure that the version of the software that you have installed is actually available from the command line, and not superseded by a previous install; and we want the appropriate `R` version to have priority.
+In my case, even after installing `R` v3.4.4 locally, I found that a call to `R` would open the system version, v3.3.2, which of course was suboptimal.
 One easy fix for this is to alias "R" to the newly installed version.
 Specifically, you could add the following line to your "~/.bashrc" file and then source it:

 ```
 alias R="$HOME/R/bin/R"
 ```

-Afterwards, a call to R would always direct to the correct version corresponding to your user R install.
+Afterwards, a call to `R` would always direct to the correct version corresponding to your user `R` install.

-However, I realized that **a better solution** would be to move the "R" script generated during the R install (which is actually a shell script) into the main binary folder located within my "$PATH", which for me is `~/local/bin`, and that's what I did:
+However, I realized that **a better solution** would be to move the "R" script generated during the `R` install (which is actually a shell script) into the main binary folder located within my "$PATH", which for me is `~/local/bin`, and that's what I did:

 ```
 $ cp R Rscript ~/local/bin